 The Story of Donald Savastano

 Driving home from work one day in early January, Donald Savastano stopped at a local convenience store to pick up lottery tickets.
-Walking in to the shop in his hometown of Sidney, a small community around 170 miles north of New York City he picked up a Merry Millionaire ticket, took it back to his car and scratched the numbers off to reveal he’d won the jackpot – with a prize of $1 million being his.
+Walking into the shop in his hometown of Sidney, a small community around 170 miles north of New York City he picked up a Merry Millionaire ticket, took it back to his car, and scratched the numbers off to reveal he’d won the jackpot – with a prize of $1 million being his.

 When the winning ticket was announced and Savastano came forward to talk about his win, he commented “I couldn’t believe it!
 I brought it back in and scanned it under the ticket checker and knew it was a winner.” speaking to the New York Lottery after the good news had been made public.

 As is always the case with huge lottery wins in the USA there are a couple of options winners can take.
-A one off lump sum, minus taxes, or payouts over a period of time, for life.
-Savastano decided to take the one-time lump sum payment – and this, after tax come to $661,800.
+A one-off lump sum, minus taxes, or payouts over a period of time, for life.
+Savastano decided to take the one-time lump sum payment – and this, after-tax come to $661,800.
 He stated at the time that the money would see him right for the future and mean he would be able to take care of himself in his later years.
 At the time of the win, he maybe did not realize quite how prophetic this would be for him, or for his family.

 Hard Working Man

-Donald Savastano had been working as a self-employed carpenter, which meant that naturally his earnings varied a great degree.
+Donald Savastano had been working as a self-employed carpenter, which meant that naturally, his earnings varied by a great degree.
 It also meant that he couldn’t always necessarily afford to go to a doctor when he needed to.
 On the day of his big win, and speaking to reporters, he said “This is going to change our lives to tell you the truth.
 Being a self-employed carpenter, I didn’t really have a plan for retirement,” he said, adding “The money will help with that.
 I don’t have any other extravagant plans.
 I’ll buy a new truck, pay off some debt and invest for the future.”

-As Savastano hadn’t been well, but had no money at the time he had no medical insurance, which had resulted in delays to his treatment.
+As Savastano hadn’t been well but had no money at the time he had no medical insurance, which had resulted in delays to his treatment.

 Speaking after the news, Danielle Scott, who is an employee at the store where the ticket was purchased, spoke about this to news reporters and said after his tragic story broke: Danielle Scott, the cashier who sold him the ticket, said: “He scanned it on the machine here, um and then he came over, said that he had won a million dollars and had me look at it, and yeah he was excited.
 He had a friend come and talk to me.
 She added, “They told me that he was very sick and that he had brain and lung cancer and that he was in the hospital and they didn’t think he was gonna make it.
-He was self-employed, he didn’t have insurance, he hadn’t been feeling good for a while I guess, and when he got the money he went into the doctor”.
+He was self-employed, he didn’t have insurance, he hadn’t been feeling good for a while I guess, and when he got the money he went to the doctor”.

 Scott said she didn’t know him well, but that they had many friends in common.
 “I’ve heard nothing but wonderful things about what a hard worker he was and that he was a good, caring person and had a big heart,” she said.

 An obituary for Savastano he learned carpentry from his father as a child growing up on Long Island.
 He was born in Queens, New York.
-He also leaves behind his partner of twelve years, Julie Wheeler and her two sons, Alex and Kaspar Gray who he’d helped to raise.
-He also leaves behind his mother, four brothers and two sisters.
+He also leaves behind his partner of twelve years, Julie Wheeler, and her two sons, Alex and Kaspar Gray who he’d helped to raise.
+He also leaves behind his mother, four brothers, and two sisters.
 His obituary said that he worked for commercial companies and then after moving to Sidney managed to carve out a successful career as a self-employed carpenter.